-The CRO, Americas is the Chairperson of the Council and the Deputy CRO, Americas and the Chief Financial Officer (CFO), Americas are Co-Vice Chairpersons.
-In addition to the CRO, Americas the Deputy CRO and CFO, the MRC includes the heads of risk types (as members) and regional heads of business (as guests) to ensure the appropriate subject matter experts (SMEs) are responsible for review and recommendation of relevant risk matters.
+The CRO, Americas is the Chairperson of the Council and the Chief Financial Officer (CFO), Americas is Vice Chairperson.
+In addition to the CRO, Americas, the MRC includes the heads of risk types (as members) and regional heads of business (as guests) to ensure the appropriate subject matter experts (SMEs) are responsible for review and recommendation of relevant risk matters.